StarConKW/starconkw.github.io/index.md

 <div class="lead pretty-links">
 StarCon is a two-day software engineering conference held at the **University of Waterloo**.
 Join us for two days of ten minute lighting talks about technology, computer science, programming, and the joy of learning about them!

+## Who's speaking?
+Can I apply to speak?

+Check out our [invited speakers](speakers/#keynotes) and [talk proposal details](speakers/#call-for-proposals)!

 ## Where and When

-StarCon will be held at University of Waterloo in January 2018 (exact dates coming soon!)
-The conference will run from 9-5 pm on both days.
+StarCon will be held at University of Waterloo on January 6th and 7th, 2018.

 ## Who Can Attend